In This Article

 As you can see the DeepSeek R1 model “thinks,” and you can see the thought process in the chat.

-Back to DeepSeek R1, now let’s scroll down to the actual response.
+Now, let’s scroll down to the actual response.
 Right off the bat, the DeepSeek V3 model gives us a more complete breakdown of the token distribution, while the DeepSeek R1 model provides more concise information.

-Now, this shouldn’t be a surprise since the DeepSeek R1 was built to better reasoning for complex tasks, including software development, logical inference, mathematical problem-solving, and coding.
+Now, this shouldn’t be a surprise since DeepSeek R1 was built to better reasoning for complex tasks, including software development, logical inference, mathematical problem-solving, and coding.

 On the other hand, DeepSeek V3 is more of a general-purpose large language model (LLM) built for a wider range of tasks, from conversational AI to multilingual translation and information gathering.